dljubenk/dljubenk.github.io/_posts/2019-02-06-literature-study.markdown

 Comparisons were made between Lime (dockless) and Capital Bikeshare (docked).

 Lime is a private company and Capital Bikeshare is owned by the municipial government of D.C. (also Virginia and Maryland).

+Data analysed included only a month of March in 2018.